 Christopher Browning Lecture – 45 Years as a Holocaust Historian

 Christopher Browning’s research focuses on the Nazi Germany and the Holocaust.
 He has written extensively about three issues: first, Nazi decision- and policy-making in regard to the origins of the Final Solution; second, the behavior and motives of various middle- and lower-echelon personnel involved in implementing Nazi Jewish policy; and thirdly, the use of survivor testimony to explore Jewish responses and survival strategies.
-The lecture was co-sponsed by the Holocaust Educational Foundation of Northwestern University and the Nicholas D. Chabraja Center for Historical Studies.

 Some Notable Publications: